11cafe/comfyui-workspace-manager/README.md

 ### Where are my workflow and workspace data stored?

-We are now storing your workflow data in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/ we will enable export dir to store all the json files.
+🍺 All your workflows are now output to a folder in /ComfyUI/my_workflows we will enable customize this directory to any dir you like in your computer.

-~~Right now we are storing in your browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)~~
+Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/

 ## Upcoming Features